Powder and solvent for prolonged release suspension for intramuscular injection

 Your doctor and pharmacist have more information on medicines to be careful with or avoid while receiving this medicine.

 If you have not told your doctor or pharmacist about any of these things, tell them before you receive Abilify Maintena.

 How to use Abilify Maintena

-Abilify Maintena is a long-acting medicine that a healthcare professional will give to you by injection.
+Abilify Maintena is a long-acting medicine that a healthcare professional will give

 The medicine is slowly released from the injection site, which means you do not have to take it every day, but only once a month.

 Abilify Maintena can be received regardless of meals.

 Abilify Maintena is a kit that includes a powder which your healthcare professional will make into a suspension that will then be injected into the muscle in your buttock or shoulder.
 You may feel a little pain during the injection, which may become less over time.